liamsain/liamsain.github.io/index.md

 </CircularGraph>
 ```

-Now when we wish to reuse the graph for different data, you simple write a wrapper component around the circular graph
+Now when we wish to reuse the graph for different data, you can write a wrapper component around the circular graph
 ```html
 <OrangeApplesComparison
   :orangesCount="8"